 Children and young people

 If the child is of primary/junior school age it is necessary for me to have parental consent to work with the young person.
 I will arrange an assessment meeting with the parent/carer and we will agree a contract to ensure full clarity regarding the nature of how I will work with the child.
 We will agree how many sessions we will begin with and when we will have a review.
-The therapy may be short or long term.
+The therapy may be short or long term and will take place on a ‘face to face’ in person, meeting.
 We will also agree an ending meeting.

 If the young person is in secondary school and considered Gillick competent (match the Fraser guidelines) then consent may not be necessary.
 Please see the following website for further information on this area

 The assessment session and further contact, may take place with the young person only.
 This will be agreed at the point of contact and is dependent on the needs and wishes of the young person.